Diffusion Co-Policy for Synergistic Human-Robot Collaborative Tasks: Introduction

 \section{Introduction}

-Multimodal behavior poses a key barrier to achieving effective human-robot coordination in collaborative tasks.
+\IEEEPARstart{M}{ultimodal} behavior poses a key barrier to achieving effective human-robot coordination in collaborative tasks.
 In collaborative tasks, decentralized agents execute joint actions, which are defined in cognitive neuroscience as ``any form of social interaction whereby two or more individuals coordinate their actions in space and time to bring about a change in the environment" \cite{sebanz2006joint}.
 For such scenarios, the ability to anticipate and predict partners' actions is crucial, as it can significantly enhance the capacity to plan synergistic actions that contribute to the team's success with an understanding of the task (i.e. how the team's actions affects the dynamics).
-Collaborative table carrying, the epitome of such tasks, demands on-the-fly mutual adaptation, and precise timing of movements without verbal communication.
+Collaborative table carrying, an exemplar of such tasks, demands on-the-fly mutual adaptation and precise timing of movements.
 This paper introduces a new approach to coordinating and executing behaviors seamlessly, demonstrated through human-robot collaborative carrying.

-Given the recent successes of denoising diffusion probabilistic models (DDPM) in learning multimodal behaviors for single agents \cite{janner2022planning, chi2023diffusion}, we propose leveraging diffusion models for human-robot collaboration, and demonstrate that the gains in model expressivity and quality enabled by DDPM are highly suited for physical tasks that involve human and robot executing tightly-coupled actions.
-We train a robot co-policy using a Transformer-based diffusion model that conditions on past observations and human actions to generate sequences of future joint human and robot actions, as learned from human-human collaborative demonstrations, and show the effectiveness of the diffusion-based co-policy in both simulation and real robot experiments by highlighting compelling collaborative behaviors exhibited by the robot and human.
+Given the recent successes of denoising diffusion probabilistic models (DDPM) in learning single agent behaviors \cite{janner2022planning}, \edits{\cite{urain2023se}}, \cite{chi2023diffusion}, we propose leveraging DDPMs in human-robot collaboration, and demonstrate that the gains in model expressivity enabled by DDPM are highly suited for tasks that involve humans.
+Using human-human collaborative demonstrations, we train a robot co-policy that conditions on past observations and human actions to generate sequences of future joint human and robot actions, and directly execute the robot actions using receding horizon control.
+We show the effectiveness of the diffusion-based co-policy in both simulation and real robot experiments by highlighting compelling collaborative behaviors exhibited by the robot and human.